Old-fashioned holiday cottage covered in climbing plants.

 We stayed in La Mon Hotel & Country Club on a Sunday night for £99, which included a two-course meal with a glass of wine or beer and bed and breakfast.
 On top of this we also got access to the facilities at the hotel including the pool, sauna, jacuzzi, steam rooms and the hubby loved the gym.

 As long as you've not got an aversion to orange, Easyhotels is another option.
-It has pads in London, Luton, Glasgow, Edinburgh and elsewhere.
+It has pads in London, Manchester, Glasgow, Edinburgh and elsewhere.

-Normally simple rooms are about £19 a night, but it sometimes offers deals where rooms are as little as £7.99/night.
+Normally simple rooms start at £30ish a night, if you sign up to its free membership scheme.
+But we've occasionally seen it offer cheaper deals in the past.
 And the earlier you book, the better the chance of a lower price.

 Some hotel sites allow you free cancellation up to a certain date – usually no less than 24 hours before you're due to stay.
 So if you see the price fall, take advantage – cancel your original booking and re-book at the cheaper price.
 Sometimes you can even do this with the same site you originally booked with.